 Yes.
 We have full insurance cover (including professional indemnity) from aaduki, one of the leading insurers for professional photographers.
 Larger venues will usually ask you to provide a copy of your photographer's insurance certificate and their risk assessment.
 If you need one then just let us know so that we can email you a copy.

 Are You A Member Of Any Professional Organisations?

 Yes.
 Tim is very proud to be a member of the Society of Wedding and Portrait Photographers (SWPP).

 Our Canon 5Ds take two memory cards to insure against a card failure.
 We have three professional quality Canon SLRs in case one camera fails.
-We also have a wide selection of lenses in case one of our lenses fails.
-We also have spare batteries, two Canon high end flash guns etc. etc.
+We also have a wide selection of lenses just in case one of our lenses fails.
+We also have spare batteries, four Canon high end flash guns etc. etc.

 No. We always work with a minimum of two photographers, partly to make sure we capture all the key shots but mostly because we can capture formal and candid photographs at the same time.

 On some occasions we may bring an additional photographer for which there is no extra charge.

 Yes, providing they respect the work we are doing and understand how they may impact your photographs.
 We are very good at stopping them from getting in the way.